 The history of Mulberry, Indiana seems to mirror that of many small towns in Indiana.
-It had it's start in 1856 with a country store in a log house owned by Thomas Waldron, Sr. Many of the settlers in the town were of German heritage.
+It had its start in 1856 with a country store in a log house owned by Thomas Waldron, Sr. Many of the settlers in the town were of German heritage.
 Homes and other businesses gradually followed.
-The first electric company was founded in 1880 and gave residents power by the use of a steam generator which provided electricity for lighting only between 7 a.m. and 9 p.m.
+The first electric company was founded in 1880 and gave residents power through the use of a steam generator which provided electricity for lighting only between 7 a.m. and 9 p.m.

 Several railroads reached Mulberry by the 1870's.
 The Interurban was an important part of Mulberry history.
 The depot for the Terre Haute, Indianapolis & Eastern Traction Company line was in place from 1902 through 1930.
 The electric line was both a passenger and freight train taking livestock, people and goods between Frankfort, Mulberry, and Lafayette.
 Later the depot served as the Greyhound bus station until 1960.

-Other early businesses included a sawmill, lumberyard, a well known creamery, hardware and dry goods stores, a few hotels, grain and livestock businesses, drug stores, bakeries, and in 1901 the first Mutual Phone Company.
+Other early businesses included a sawmill, lumberyard, a well-known creamery, hardware and dry goods stores, a few hotels, grain and livestock businesses, drug stores, bakeries, and in 1901 the first Mutual Phone Company.
 In 1888, the Jay Grain Seed, & Flour company had it's beginning.
 It has changed hands over the years and is now Mulberry Feeds, Inc. Later Mulberry also had such businesses as a jewelry store, furniture store, and a dance club.

-Mulberry also once had a well respected newspaper.
+Mulberry also once had a well-respected newspaper.
 The Mulberry Reporter was published each Thursday from 1890 to 1972.
 In the first quarter of the 1900's, John Russell Stair opened an airport on land just outside of Mulberry.
 He later organized the Mulberry Flying Club and also trained a number of World War II pilots.
 Among his more notable students were Roger Chaffee and John Glenn.
 The airport closed in 1960.

-Mulberry's population hit 817 in 1938 and surprisingly enough was then the second largest town in the county and was reportedly the wealthiest town of it's size in the U.S.
+Mulberry's population hit 817 in 1938 and surprisingly enough was then the second largest town in the county and was reportedly the wealthiest town of its size in the U.S.

-In 1905 a church based academy was opened in Mulberry.
+In 1905 a church-based academy was opened in Mulberry.
 Later named the Weidner Institute, it became a junior college.
 It ran for a couple of decades and closed in 1927.
 A 14,000 square foot "home for the aging" was then opened with a new building being built in 1975-1977.
 The well maintained "retirement home" and cottages are still in operation to this day.

 The Town Hall was erected in 1957.
 For many years Mulberry also had it's own high school.
 The first school was built in 1878 with a new school constructed in 1904.
 The Mulberry high school was closed in 1961 and the elementary school followed suit in 1985 as several districts consolidated.
 The old brick building still stands although not maintained.